 - a) what sounds characterize a language, and

 - b) which sounds are the most challenging for you to make and to understand.

 In this section we’ll look at some ideas and tools to help you understand sound systems in languages, particularly in English.

-If you look up the word ‘resource’ on the Cambridge dictionaries website, you will find two helpful features to help you pronounce the word correctly:
+If you look up the word ‘resource’ in the Cambridge dictionary, you will find two helpful features to help you pronounce the word correctly:

 The yellow arrow on the image below is pointing at the first feature, a speaker icon which will play the word for you – in both a British English and American accent.

 This is useful up to a point: the word ‘resource’ contains a vowel sound that doesn’t exist in Italian – the same sound that’s contained in the words ‘more’ ‘door’ ‘saw’ and ‘four’.
 This sound is represented by the symbol /ɔ:/.

 The second helpful feature of this dictionary is a phonetic transcription of the word, shown by the green arrow.

 Don’t be afraid of the phonetic alphabet – it doesn’t take long to learn to make sense of it.

 Even if you’ve never read phonemic transcriptions (words written in the phonetic alphabet to show how they’re pronounced) before, by the end of this article you will understand how to read them.